GregorCH/ipet/doc/source/dataflow.md

     - \_solved\_: all
     - \_count\_: max
     - \_\*\*\*\_: any
-    - default reduce for other columns: ??? mean/strConcat?
+    - default reduce for other columns: mean or string concatenation

 6. Add columns containing ``comp`` arison with ``defaultgroup``.